 - Anti-spasmodic drugs: relax the muscles in the wall of your intestines to stop painful spasms.
 They include mebeverine (Colofac), and hyoscine (Buscopan, Gastrosoothe).

-- Fibre supplements: such as sterculia (Normacol), can be used to treat constipation and possibly some of the other symptoms of IBS.
+- Fibre supplements: can be used to treat constipation and possibly some of the other symptoms of IBS.

 - Peppermint oil: which can relax the muscles in your intestine, is sometimes used to treat symptoms of IBS.

-- Probiotics: products, such as probiotic yoghurts, soy drinks, and tablets and capsules (which contain live ‘friendly’ bacteria similar to those that live in your bowels) can help with digestion.
+- Probiotics: products, such as probiotic yoghurts, soy drinks, and tablets and capsules (which contain live ‘friendly’ bacteria similar to those that live in your bowels) may help with digestion.